-Room Type: A large classroom with tables, or similar type room, with available sinks, or resources, to dispose of water
+Room Type: A large classroom with tables, or similar type room, with available sinks, or resources, to dispose of water.
+If another adjoining room is not available for impound, the competition room must also be large enough to accommodate impounding all the devices.

-Estimated Prep Time (including set-up): 10-12 hours to prepare the test; 1-2 hours to set-up the room
+Estimated Prep Time (including set-up): 10-12 hours to prepare the test; 1⁄2 hour to set-up the room

-- Event Supervisor should administer the test and monitor the room - Six (6) Volunteers to form Two (2) Device Testing Teams - o 1 person "in charge", interacting with the Teams, timing and recording data - o 2 additional timers - Two (2) other volunteers assist the Event Supervisor with monitoring the room - o As completed tests become available these volunteers can begin grading the exam - o If only one Device Testing Team is needed these volunteers can be shifted to grading
+- Event Supervisor should administer the test and monitor the room - Six (6) Volunteers to form Two (2) Device Testing Teams - o 1 person "in charge", interacting with the Teams, timing and recording data - o 2 additional timers - Additional 3-person teams can be added if necessary to accommodate the number of teams in a session - One other volunteer to assist the Event Supervisor with monitoring the room - o As completed tests become available the ES and volunteer can begin grading the exam